How AI transforms sales prospecting: the definitive guide

 13. Include customers in product roadmap discussions

 Involving customers in product development can deepen their engagement and loyalty.
 Many customers know what it feels like to ask for a solution, but not feel heard.
 Let them know your strategy for the future, ask them for feedback and incorporate it where possible.
-Including your customers in product discussions and you show you value their feedback — and it gives them a sense of ownership around the product.
+Include your customers in product discussions, and you show you value their feedback – and it gives them a sense of ownership around the product.

 14. Build a presence and boost your ratings on customer review sites